 Laying a good foundation first can be the difference between a business’s success, and total failure.
-A successful Restaurant begins with a strong business plan.
-A business plan includes market research, to see who else is in the market, and if people will come.
+A successful Restaurant begins with a solid business plan.
+A business plan includes market research, to see who else is in the market and if people will come.
 It needs a marketing plan and a tight budget.
 Knowing just how much money it will take to get a new restaurant off the ground is vital.
-Restaurants that go far make sure their finances are in order from the get go and don’t have to play catch up further down the track.
+Restaurants that go far make sure their finances are in order from the get-go and don’t have to play catch up further down the track.
 New restaurants won’t make a profit for months, so the ones that plan well, succeed.

 Knowledge of Customers

 Knowing who your target audience is, is possibly the most important element in running any business.
 Successful restaurateurs know this, and market their restaurant to the specific wants and needs of customers.
 And they tailor the menu to suit.
 Do you snack while deciding on your mains?
 Will you splash out on a bottle, or would you rather try different beverages over the dinner service?
 Do you need a high chair?
 Or a doggy bag?
 Will stay all night, or move on quickly?
 Thriving restaurants will know the answers to these, even before you do.

 People watching is one way owners establish who is in their restaurant: yes, you’re being watched.
 Plus if they’re smart owners will check out the competitors too.
 Being observant and listening is all part of the gig.